 - Q How does selenium sulfide treat dandruff?

-- Q What are the side effects of selenium sulfide?
+- Q What happens if I miss a dose of selenium sulfide?